rjuju/pg_validate_extupgrade/README.md

 +    ON INSERT TO public.tbl_rewrite DO NOTHING;
 \ No newline at end of file

+              - in comment:
+                - with qual
+                + no qual

       - mismatch found for Relation public.tbl_trig:
         - in triggers:
           installed and upgraded both have 2 Trigger but some mismatch in them: